-13.1.2.
+13.1.3.
 Default Domain Configuration

-You should now define the domain you want to use as the default one by creating the following realm in Configuration \rightarrow Policies and Access Control \rightarrow Domains \rightarrow REALMS.
+You should now define the domain you want to use as the default one by creating the following realm in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Domains $\rightarrow$ REALMS.

-= Status Reports Aud liting Nodes Users Configuration AP) dash board 🕒 ٩ Filter Realm DEFAULT × 8 Policies and Access Control Roles Domains Active Directory Domains ~ Realm DEFAULT NTLM Auth Configuration 4 Realms Authentication Sources Network Devices Domain mydomain The domain to use for the authentication in that realm.
-Freeradius Proxy Configuration • Ð Switches Switch Groups Connection Profiles Compliance ~ Realm Options Strip You can add FreeRADIUS options in the realm definition. , 計 Integration Advanced Access Configuration ^ RADIUS AUTH The RADIUS Server(s) to proxy authentication. \$ Network Configuration System Configuration ^ Туре Keyed Balance Home server pool type. Ŧ Authorize from PacketFence Should we forward the request to PacketFence to have a dynamic answer or do we use the remote proxy serv answered attributes? er RADIUS ACCT The RADIUS Server(s) to proxy accounting. Ŧ Туре Load Balance Home server pool type.
-Freeradius Eduroam Proxy Configuration - Eduroam Realm Options Eduroam RADIUS AUTH You can add Eduroam FreeRADIUS options in the realm definition.
-The RADIUS Server(s) to proxy authentication. - Туре Keyed Balance Home server pool type. Ŧ Authorize from PacketFence Should we forward the request to PacketFence to have a dynamic answer or do we use the remote proxy serv answered attributes? er Eduroam RADIUS ACCT The RADIUS Server(s) to proxy accounting. - Туре Load Balance Home server pool type.
-Stripping Configuration ¥ Strip on the portal Should the usernames matching this realm be stripped when used on the captive portal.
+7 Status Reports Aud diting Nodes Users Configuration API dashi poard \varTheta ٩ Filter Realm DEFAULT × Policies and Access Control Roles Domains Active Directory Domains ~ Realm DEFAULT NTLM Auth Configuration • Realms Authentication Sources Network Devices Domain mydomain The domain to use for the authentication in that realm.
+Freeradius Proxy Configuration Ŧ Ð Switches Switch Groups Connection Profiles Compliance Realm Options Strip You can add FreeRADIUS options in the realm definition. ÷.
+Integration Advanced Access Configuration ^ RADIUS AUTH The RADIUS Server(s) to proxy authentication. Ŧ \$ Network Configuration System Configuration ^ Туре Keyed Balance Home server pool type. ~ Authorize from PacketFence Should we forward the request to PacketFence to have a dynamic answer or do we use the remote proxy serve answered attributes? er RADIUS ACCT The RADIUS Server(s) to proxy accounting. ~ Туре Load Balance Home server pool type.
+Freeradius Eduroam Proxy Configuration • Eduroam Realm Options Eduroam RADIUS AUTH You can add Eduroam FreeRADIUS options in the realm definition.
+The RADIUS Server(s) to proxy authentication. Ŧ Туре Keyed Balance Home server pool type. Ŧ Authorize from PacketFence Should we forward the request to PacketFence to have a dynamic answer or do we use the remote proxy serve answered attributes? н Eduroam RADIUS ACCT The RADIUS Server(s) to proxy accounting. - Туре Load Balance Home server pool type.
+Stripping Configuration Ŧ Strip on the portal Should the usernames matching this realm be stripped when used on the captive portal.
 Strip on the admin Should the usernames matching this realm be stripped when used on the administration interface.
 Strip in RADIUS authorization Should the usernames matching this realm be stripped when used in the authorization phase of 802.1x.
 Note that this doesn't control the stripping in FreeRADIUS, use the options above for that.
 Custom attributes Allow to use custom attributes to authenticate 802.1x users (attributes are defined in the source).
-The LDAP Server to query the custom attributes.
-Save Reset Clone Delete
+LDAP source The LDAP Server to query the custom attributes. ¥ Save Reset Clone Delete

-Next, restart PacketFence in Status \rightarrow Services
+Next, restart PacketFence in Status $\rightarrow$ Services

-13.1.3.
+13.1.4.
 Multiple Domains Authentication

-First configure your domains in Configuration \rightarrow Policies and Access Control \rightarrow Domains \rightarrow Active Directory Domains.
+First configure your domains in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Domains $\rightarrow$ Active Directory Domains.

-Once they are configured, go in Configuration \rightarrow Policies and Access Control \rightarrow Domains \rightarrow REALMS.
+Once they are configured, go in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Domains $\rightarrow$ REALMS.